alisterburt/napari-tomoslice/docs/index.md

 # Overview

-*napari-tomoslice* is a tool for interactively annotating geometrical structures in cryoET data and generating and exporting poses from these geometrical annotations for further processing.
+*napari-tomoslice* is a tool for interactively annotating geometrical structures in cryo-ET data and generating and exporting poses from these geometrical annotations for further processing.

 With *napari-tomoslice* you can